Starchery/personal-site/content/_index.md

 Unlike [practical typography](https://0x0.st/Njj5),
 both cross-references and external links are set this way.

-The faux nav bar on the left is an exception:
+The faux nav bar is an exception:

 1. everything in the nav bar is a link
 2. `ydnar.dev` is a link to the home page